 Murderball was the original name for Wheelchair Rugby, the very popular sport for athletes with a disability that is played in nearly thirty countries around the world.
 It is practiced by both women and men in mixed teams.
-In the United States the game also goes by the name of quad rugby, a reference to the unique sport created by athletes who are mostly all quadriplegic.
-The majority of participants have spinal cord injuries, but some may also have suffered multiple amputations.
+In the United States the game also goes by the name of quad rugby, a reference to the unique sport created by athletes who are mostly all quadriplegics.
+Most participants have spinal cord injuries, but some may also have suffered multiple amputations.
 Wheelchair rugby is a cross between rugby union, wheelchair basketball and handball and is known for very robust contact with the wheelchairs designed for that purpose.
 The objective is for a player to carry the ball across the opponent’s goal line and the wheelchair is often used to block the progress of the ball carrier.
 The sport is played indoors on a hard court.
-The International Paralympic Committee (IPC) recognises wheelchair rugby and it also forms part of the Paralympic program.
+The International Paralympic Committee (IPC) recognises wheelchair rugby, while it also forms part of the Paralympic program.

 The game was created in 1976.
 At the time wheelchair basketball was the prominent sport, but through the creation of wheelchair rugby it paved the way for quadriplegic athletes to be part of a sport where a wider range of functional abilities could be displayed.
 Three years later the game was introduced to the United States, and a further three years later to Australia.
 The first international tournament was in 1989 in Toronto, Canada.